Rail transport in Mexico: Nationalization

 Ferrocarril Nacional de México, incorporated in Colorado in 1880 as Mexican National Railway, was built on narrow-gauge railroad tracks under the instruction of General William Jackson Palmer of the Denver and Rio Grande Railway.
 The main line from Mexico City to Nuevo Laredo was constructed using the 3-ft narrow gauge tracks.
 From Saltillo, Coahuila to Concepción del Oro, Zacatecas, the FCNM built narrow-gauge tracks in 1903 to service mining operations.
-A likely reason for this, aside from General Palmer’s preference for the narrow gauge in use of mining, is that narrow gauge is more cost efficient.
+A likely reason for this, aside from General Palmer's preference for the narrow gauge in use of mining, is that narrow gauge is more cost efficient.
 In 1901, however, the tracks began conversion to standard gauge.

 The rail system deteriorated greatly from neglect during the period of the Mexican Revolution.
 Following the Revolution, the entirety of the Mexican rail system was nationalized between 1929 and 1937.

-During the 1950s, the Yucatan Peninsula experienced successful development as it integrated into the national network.
+During the 1950s, the Yucatán Peninsula experienced successful development as it integrated into the national network.
 In Oaxaca, on June 26, 1958, union workers from the Sindicato de Trabajadores Ferrocarrileros de la República Mexicana (STFRM), led by railroad worker and union activist Demetrio Vallejo, began a series of strikes seeking higher wages.
 When their demands remained unmet, a system-wide strike was called on January 18, 1959.
 The strike escalated on the afternoon of January 25 when Ferrocarriles Nacionales (the National Railway) officially began their strike action.
 By 10 a.m. the following day, an agreement had been reached that included medical care for workers' families, higher wages, and an allocation of 30 million pesos for the construction of affordable rental housing for the workers.

 In 1987 the government merged its five regional railroads into FNM.
 During the later period of national ownership, FNM suffered significant financial difficulties, running an operating deficit of $552 million (37 percent of its operating budget) in 1991.
 Competition from trucking and shipping decreased railroad's share of the total freight market to about 9 percent, or about half of rail's share a decade earlier.